unbit/uwsgi-docs/PyPy.rst

 as you can see there is no need to specify --pypy-home or --pypy-lib as the pypy environment is already available.

+in library mode (under pypy) uWSGI cannot change its process name (under Linux and Solaris, as "environ" is no more valid) and a reload trigger a simple "return" from the uwsgi_init() function.

 Notes
 ^^^^^